US prosecutors seek plea deal in diplomat arrest

 Jan.
 07, 2014

-NEW YORK (AP) — U.S. prosecutors and lawyers for a diplomat whose arrest triggered an outcry in India are at odds over a possible plea deal.
+NEW YORK (AP) — U.S. prosecutors and lawyers for an Indian diplomat whose arrest triggered an outcry in her country are at odds over a possible plea deal.

-A letter filed Tuesday by attorneys for Devyani Khobragade accused federal prosecutors in Manhattan of trying to pressure her into pleading guilty by next week.
-They renewed a request for an extension of the Jan.
+A letter filed Tuesday by attorneys for Devyani Khobragade accused federal prosecutors of trying to pressure her into pleading guilty by next week.
+The attorneys renewed a request for an extension of the Jan.
 13 deadline for an indictment "to eliminate pressure on the situation and permit efforts which are ongoing resolve this matter."

-The letter came in response to a filing on Monday by prosecutors saying they had "participated in hours of discussions in the hope of negotiating a plea that could be entered in court before Jan.
+The letter from her lawyers came in response to a filing on Monday by prosecutors saying they had "participated in hours of discussions in the hope of negotiating a plea that could be entered in court before Jan.
 13."
 It said there had been no response to the government's latest offer.

 There was no immediate response from the court.